blenback/quarto-eth-phd-thesis/README.md

 The template is geared towards producing PDF output as I would imagine this is the most common format that theses must be submitted in.

-Here is an example produced by the template for you to view: <https://blenback.github.io/quarto-eth-phd-thesis.html>
+Here is the example produced by the template for you to view: [Example PDF](_book/quarto-eth-phd-thesis.pdf)

 ## 📄 Features